 Prior to this work there were several works addressing Question~\ref{q1} (and hence Question~\ref{q2}) in specific cases.
 We first note that since any diffeomorphism of $S^3$ extends over $B^4$, one can use all the past work on closed manifolds to show that $S^3$ has many fillings with infinitely many exotic smooth structures.
 Similarly, one can show that diffeomorphisms of circle bundles over surfaces can be extended over the disk bundles that they bound.
 Thus by finding embedded surfaces in the above mentioned closed manifolds with infinitely many smooth structures, one can remove neighborhoods of these surfaces to show that some circle bundles over surfaces have fillings with infinitely many exotic smooth structures.

 Moving beyond these obvious examples, the first result concerning Question~\ref{q1} is due to Gompf, \cite{Gompf91}.
 He showed that ``nuclei" $N_n$ of elliptic surfaces have infinitely many smooth structures.
-These $N_n$ are simply connected $4$--manifolds with with second homology of rank 2 and boundary the Brieskorn homology spheres $\Sigma(2,3,6n-1)$.
+The manifold $N_n$ is a simply connected $4$--manifold with second homology of rank 2 and boundary the Brieskorn homology sphere $\Sigma(2,3,6n-1)$.
 Thus Question~\ref{q2} is answered for this family of $3$--manifolds.
 Later Yasui used these nuclei to give a general procedure to create exotic fillings of $3$--manifolds, \cite{Yasui11} see also \cite{Yasui14}.
 For example, he has shown that any symplectically fillable connected $3$--manifold bounds a compact connected oriented smooth $4$--manifold admitting infinitely many absolutely exotic smooth structures, as does the disjoint union of manifolds admitting Stein fillable contact structures.
 In fact proof of Theorem~\ref{thm:main4} can be seen as a corollary of the main theorem in \cite{Yasui11}.